 Dr Alison Peirse

-- Areas of expertise: Horror Practice by Research (Scriptwriting, Filmmaking) Film & Television Studies
+- Areas of expertise: Horror Film; Practice as Research (Scriptwriting, Filmmaking); Production Studies / Media Industries; Film & Television Studies; Feminist Media Studies

 - Email: A.Peirse@leeds.ac.uk

 - Phone: +44(0)113 343 7007

 - Location: 1.26 Clothworkers Building North

 - Website: Instagram | Personal Website | ORCID